Ngawi (town): Passenger

 Even though the City of Ngawi is not crossed by a railway line for the southern route of Java, Ngawi also has a bus station which is also used as a boarding and alighting point for passengers who will be traveling to and from Ngawi town District.
-The Kertonegoro bus station is also the only terminal in the Ngawi City area, so that with supporting facilities such as this terminal, passengers do not have to struggle to find the bus to board.
+The Kertonegoro bus station is also the only terminal in the Ngawi town area, so that with supporting facilities such as this terminal, passengers do not have to struggle to find the bus to board.
 The modes of public transportation available at the Kertonegoro bus station include: